solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 ## Authorize Code Flow

-Authorize Code Flow is for client public applications.
+Authorize Code Flow is for the client public applications.

 The flow contains the following steps:
 1. Redirect to SolveXia authorization endpoint
-2. SolveXia propmts user to login and consent
+2. SolveXia prompts user to login and consent
-3. Generate access token & refresh token by supplying authorisation code and client id
+3. Generate access token & refresh token by supplying authorization code and client id

 User can refresh the access token with refresh token